publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch31/schII/m__us_usc_t16_s1379.md

     (g) __Environmental impact statement not required__

-        Neither the transfer of management authority to a State under subsection (b)(1) of this section, nor the revocation or voluntary return of such authority under subsection (e) of this section, shall be deemed to be an action for which an environmental impact statement is required under [section 4332 of title 42][/us/usc/t42/s4332].
+        Neither the transfer of management authority to a State under subsection (b)(1), nor the revocation or voluntary return of such authority under subsection (e), shall be deemed to be an action for which an environmental impact statement is required under [section 4332 of title 42][/us/usc/t42/s4332].

     (h) __Taking of marine mammals as part of official duties__

         (1)

-         Nothing in this subchapter or subchapter V of this chapter shall prevent a Federal, State, or local government official or employee or a person designated under [section 1382(c) of this title][/us/usc/t16/s1382/c] from taking, in the course of his or her duties as an official, employee, or designee, a marine mammal in a humane manner (including euthanasia) if such taking is for—
+         Nothing in this subchapter or subchapter V shall prevent a Federal, State, or local government official or employee or a person designated under [section 1382(c) of this title][/us/usc/t16/s1382/c] from taking, in the course of his or her duties as an official, employee, or designee, a marine mammal in a humane manner (including euthanasia) if such taking is for—

             (A) the protection or welfare of the mammal,